QED1224/Toontown-Resources/README.md

 ## Did using Toon-up have any impact on other gag's accuracy? <a name="toon-up-1"></a>

-Yes, considering the conditions outlined in the [bonus section](#toon-atk-acc-6), Toon-up would increase another gag's accuracy when one of the following was true:
+Yes, considering the conditions outlined in the [bonus section](#toon-atk-acc-6), Toon-up increases another gag's accuracy when one of the following is true:

 - The Toon-up gag affected the group; or
 - The attack gag affected the group; or
 - Both gags affected the group.

-(Note: it appears that needing Laff was not a prerequisite for a Toon-up accuracy bonus.)
+(Note: Needing Laff is not a prerequisite for a Toon-up accuracy bonus.)

 # Trap <a name="trap"></a>
 [[back to top](#contents)]

 ## Did using Trap give Lure an accuracy boost? <a name="trap-1"></a>

-Yes, Trap gags always counted as a hit on the cog for the round it was used on, regardless if the Trap was actually triggered or not.
+Yes, Trap gags always count as a hit on the cog for the round it is used on, regardless if the Trap is actually triggered or not.
 If one again considers the conditions in the [bonus section](#toon-atk-acc-6), Trap met the following conditions.

 - It is not the same track as Lure;
 - It always counts as a hit on the target